googleapis/google-http-java-client/docs/json.md

 }
 ```

 For items 2 and 3, what should be in the value field?
-The problem is that there is no obvious way in Java to distinguish between a JSON key that is undeclared and a JSON key whose value is JSON null.
-This JSON library solves the problem by using Java null for the common case of an undeclared JSON key, and a special "magic" instance of String ([`Data.NULL_STRING`](https://googleapis.dev/java/google-http-client/latest/index.html?com/google/api/client/util/Data.html#NULL_STRING)) to identify it as a JSON null rather than a normal value.
+The problem is that there is no obvious way in
+Java to distinguish between a JSON key that is undeclared and a JSON key whose value is JSON null.
+This JSON library solves the problem by using Java null for the common case of an undeclared JSON
+key, and a special "magic" instance of String ([`Data.NULL_STRING`][null-string]) to identify it as
+a JSON null rather than a normal value.

 The following example shows how you might take advantage of this functionality: